cenk1cenk2/cz-cc/README.md

 npm install -g commitizen
 ```

 - Initiate this adapter in a project.
-If already initiated you can add `--force` flag to swap this adapter with the older one.
+If already initiated you can add the `--force` flag to swap this adapter with the older one.
   - Currently has a bit of problems with yarn workspaces do to `commitizen`.

 ```shell